obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 The analysis CSV is optional.
 When provided, each row identifies the site with ``siteID``, site description with ``siteDescriptionID``, and analysis with ``analysisID``.
+If the analysis CSV or Excel sheet is omitted, any ``preferredSiteAnalysisID`` and ``preferredVelocityProfileID`` values from the site-description table are ignored with a warning and omitted from generated SiteXML.

 .. list-table::
     :header-rows: 1